cockroachlabs-field/store-demo/terraform/README.md

 ## Building the Cluster
 1) Create a Google Cloud [Service Account Key](https://cloud.google.com/docs/authentication/getting-started) and download it as a `.json` file called `gcp-account.json` and place it in this directory.

+2) Optional for Google: If you have never used SSH to connect to a `gcloud` compute instance, you may need to run `gcloud compute config-ssh` to create the required `gcloud` SSH keys referenced by the variable `gcp_private_key_path` in [variables.tf](variables.tf).
+See [here](see https://cloud.google.com/sdk/gcloud/reference/compute/config-ssh) for more details.

+3) Optional for Azure: If you have never used SSH to connect to an `azure` compute instance, you may need to run `ssh-keygen -m PEM -t rsa -b 4096` to create the required `azure` SSH keys referenced by the variables `azure_private_key_path` and `azure_public_key_path` in [variables.tf](variables.tf).
+See [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys) for more details.

-2) Create a file called `store-demo.tfvars` and place it in this directory.
+4) Create a file called `store-demo.tfvars` and place it in this directory.
 Contents of the file must include the following required variables with values appropriate for your environment.
 For additional configuration options see [variables.tf](variables.tf).
     ```hcl-terraform
     gcp_project_id = "your google project id"
     gcp_user = "user used to ssh into google instances"